CarlosjVar/University-Databases2-Project2/README.md

 Create the market values final table.
 Set to load the data from the temporal table `marketvalues_infoloader` so we can parse the `highestMarketValueDate` field to a TIMESTAMP.
 ```
-CREATE TABLE IF NOT EXISTS marketvalues(
+CREATE EXTERNAL TABLE IF NOT EXISTS marketvalues(
     player_name            STRING,
     player_league          STRING,
     player_citizenship     STRING,